Segfault (website): Stories

 Mathematicians around the world are having a hard time accepting this new integer.
 "It's really kind of embarrassing for them, to think that there was another number right under their noses all along", countered Dr. Thelma Janssen, of Microsoft University.
-"It will seem weird to teach kids to count ...4...5...MS-glef (tm)...6..., but with our new MS-Math (tm) books and MS-Calculators (tm), I'm sure we'll get through it."
+"It will seem weird to teach kids to count ...4...5...MS-glef ...6..., but with our new MS-Math books and MS-Calculators, I'm sure we'll get through it."

-The symbol for MS-glef (tm) looks something like a "B" and "G" combined with a "$", but cannot be printed yet until Microsoft licenses the new symbol to font packages throughout the world, scheduled for 4th quarter 2001.
+The symbol for MS-glef looks something like a "B" and "G" combined with a "$", but cannot be printed yet until Microsoft licenses the new symbol to font packages throughout the world, scheduled for 4th quarter 2001.

 Trolling

 Many of the Slashdot trolling phenomena posts started out on Segfault.
 During its earlier days, Segfault would allow anybody viewing the site to comment upon the stories therein.
 Such comments were visible to any other visitors to the site, and initially tended to expand upon the themes within the story and add to the humor.
 However, as time went on more of the posts were troll posts (such as naked and petrified posts) which added little to the site.
 However, Segfault lacked any mechanism to remove trolls and their posts – unlike Slashdot and its moderation system, or Wikipedia's system of peer review.

 As a result, the comments became ever more offensive.
 Eventually the operator of Segfault was forced to disable the comment feature.